Wipster/wipnav/README.md

 2. Options with default values
 ------------------------------

-    'sufi'          : false,             // Use wipnav in conjunction with superfish?
-    'sufiSettings'  : null,              // If used with superfish the settings are needed for restarting the superfish navigation at certain page-width.
     'type'          : 'accordion',       // Determines the animation type of the mobile navigation. 'accordion' and 'slider' are available.
     'threshold'     : 980,               // Wipnav gets activated when page-width is equal or under threshold.
     'navButton'     : null,              // The selector for an optional button to hide and display the whole navigation.